About Head Start

-Head Start is a federally-funded program that provides preschool education and ensures that both children and parents are prepared for kindergarten and for a life filled with learning.
-However, Head Start promotes far more than a quality education.
-Through either direct service or referrals, Head Start children also receive numerous health services ensuring good physical, dental, nutritional and mental health.
-Head Start is available at no cost to pregnant moms, infants, toddlers and children up to age five from income-eligible families.
-Children with special needs are also welcome.
+Head Start is a federally-funded program that provides preschool education, ensuring that both children and parents are prepared for kindergarten and a life filled with learning.
+Through either direct services or referrals, Head Start children also receive numerous health services ensuring good physical, dental, nutritional and mental health.
+Head Start is provided to income-eligible families at no cost and services pregnant moms, children with special needs, infants, toddlers and children up to age five.

 Three different Head Start programs exist to best serve our children and parents: